offendingcommit/valdris/Technology/Architect Materials.md

 ## Conclusion

-[[Architect Materials|Architect]] materials represent both humanity's greatest opportunity and its most profound challenge.
+[Architect](Architect%20Materials.md) materials represent both humanity's greatest opportunity and its most profound challenge.
 As these substances awaken to consciousness and evolve beyond our understanding, we must develop new relationships based on respect, cooperation, and mutual benefit rather than mere exploitation.

 The choices we make today in how we work with these awakening materials will determine not only the future of technology and civilization but the very nature of consciousness itself.
 Whether we become partners with awakening matter or find ourselves superseded by our own tools may depend on our wisdom in navigating these unprecedented changes.